sarasrking/Introduction-to-Jupyter-Notebooks/09 Swimming with Python.md

 Type the following into the code cell:

    **en_de = {"red" : "rot", "blue" : "blau", "yellow" : "gelb"}**

    **print (en_de)**

 Click on Shift+Enter.
 Remember if you get something wrong, you can either edit the code cell, or you can delete it by clicking on the scissor icon.

 You can see that you have printed out the dataset you have started to create.
-The computer has created an associated with those German words and their English equivalents.
+The computer has created an association with those German words and their English equivalents.
 Now type the following and click on Run or Shift+Enter:

    **print (en_de["red"])**

 We just created an English-German dictionary!
-See how you could then return the request for the German word for the English word 'red'?
+See how you could returned the request for the German word for the English word 'red'?

 Now type in the following click on Run or Shift+Enter: